-Professor Sir David Cannadine appointed new Editor of
+Professor Sir David Cannadine FBA becomes the new Editor of

 the Oxford Dictionary of National Biography

-The Oxford DNB is the national record of more than 59,000 people who have shaped British history and culture from the Romans to the year 2010.
+The Oxford DNB is the national record of 60,000 people who have shaped British history and culture from the 'earlist times' to the year 2010.
 It is a research and publishing project from Oxford University and one of its departments, Oxford University Press.

 Sir David Cannadine FBA is Dodge Professor of History at Princeton University.
 He is a specialist in the political, social, and cultural history of modern Britain and its empire, and the study of history over time.
 He is the author of 14 books (and editor of a further 14 volumes) includingThe Decline and Fall of the British Aristocracy (1990), Ornamentalism: how the British saw their Empire (2001), Making History Now and Then (2008), and The Undivided Past: Humanity Beyond our Differences (2013).
 Sir David has previously taught at the universities of Cambridge, Columbia, and London, where he was Director of the Institute of Historical Research.
 A former chairman of the Trustees of the National Portrait Gallery, London, he was knighted for services to scholarship in 2009.
 Sir David will combine the Editorship of the Oxford DNB with teaching at Princeton.
 He will also become a Visiting Professor in the Faculty of History at the University of Oxford.

 Sir David has a twenty year association with the Oxford Dictionary of National Biography.
 He was among the first authors to be commissioned for the new Dictionary in 1993 (when he contributed the biography of the historian G.M.
 Trevelyan).
 His most recent article for the Oxford DNB was an essay on the Calthorpe family, Birmingham landowners and benefactors, which was published in 2013.